 Throughout his political life, Dr. Van Velsor continued to look after his patients and mentored many young doctors.

 Dr. Van Velsor died on April 13th, 1889.
 He was buried at Evergreen Cemetery in Blenheim.
 Mrs. Mary Ellen Van Velsor died in Los Angeles, California on the 1st of January, 1914 and she was also buried at Blenheim.

-*His eldest son, Dr. William Wallace Van Velsor, was born in 1860 in Blenheim.
-In the 1881 census William is listed as a medical student.
+*Dr. Van Velsor’s eldest son, Dr. William Wallace Van Velsor, was born in 1860 in Blenheim.
+According to the 1881 census William is listed as a medical student.
 He married Jessie A. Pearson on the 17th of July, 1882 in Galt, Ontario.
 She was the daughter of John Pearson and the former Jane Walton Pearson.
 Dr. William Wallace Van Velsor practiced medicine in Harrington, Nebraska.
 He died on the 28th of June, 1897 and he was buried at Evergreen Cemetery in Blenheim.
 His wife Jessie died on the 23rd of April, 1888 and she was also buried in Blenheim.